Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “More than anything, I wanted everyone to see the tale of the knight who guarded Princess Katalina.
 The man who could take down a legendary being.
 To show the country of Sistina why such a person as you deserve to be by my side.”

 I sat up and faced Katsys, seeing the look of determination in her eyes.
 She was right.
 We had originally escaped because of the crimes that had been supposedly pinned on me.
-Now, she had a way to visibly prove my actions, rather than having others rely on hearsay from those in power.
+Now, she had a way to show everyone my actions, rather than having others rely on hearsay from those in power.

 The scenes of my fight against the mythical being reflected in my eyes.
 Even with it in front of me, I could hardly believe the person in the scene was myself.